You’ll undertake a termite inspection during the regular home maintenance or home purchase processes – but it has many challenges.

 4. Check the Inspection Reports (Including Costs)

 Go ahead and check the inspection reports to determine the next steps to take.
-Also, check if the reports offers some guarantees time and the cost involved for that time – is it free?
+Also, check if the reports offer some guarantees time and the cost involved for that time – is it free?

 5. Select Your Favored Termite Inspector

 Select one termite inspector from the shortlisted.
-Ensure that one has the skills, expertise and termite inspection cost that matches your needs.
+Ensure that one has the skills, expertise, and termite inspection cost that matches your needs.

 6. Get and Enter into the Inspection Contract

-Finally, its time to get your contract from the selected termite inspector.
+Finally, it’s time to get your contract from the selected termite inspector.
 But the provided contact must readily compare to the initial estimate.

-Further, ensure that all the details are correct including contract year, company signature, termite inspection costs and contact information.
+Further, ensure that all the details are correct, including contract year, company signature, termite inspection costs, and contact information.